DavisPL-Teaching/261/lecture4/README.md

 - How does Dafny determine whether a program is correct behind the scenes?

 We will cover Hoare logic first.
-If time, we will cover: dynamic logic, and the Curry-Howard correspondence.

 A good understanding of these topics (like the first-order logic material) is useful!
 It will help you understand why verification in Dafny works, when it doesn't, and how to go about fixing it.

+Advanced topics (will not appear on exam):
+If time, we will cover: dynamic logic, and the Curry-Howard correspondence.